dsmrreader/dsmr-reader/docs/how-to/development.rst

     Other DB engines can be tested as well, but the CI will take care of it anyway.
 The SQLite engine matches 99%% of the features DSMR-reader requires and it also runs in-memory, speeding up tests.

 - When using PyCharm, you can add a new Interpreter using Docker Compose.
-Just select ``dsmr-app`` and set ``/opt/venv/bin/python`` as interpreter path.
+Just select ``dev-dsmr-app`` and set ``/opt/venv/bin/python`` as interpreter path.
 It should now map all dependencies used/installed in the container.

 Initial data to develop with